MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 93 - Chapter 4 - The Gatekeepers - Footprint game.md

 * * *

-*If the player has progressed far enough:*
+*If the Hero has entered Diglett's sentry point:*

   * *Anchor: <a name="0"></a>0*